-$$L{total} = L{dc} + L{ce} \tag{5}$$
+$$L{\text{total}} = L{dc} + L{ce} \tag{5}$$

-where L{dc} is the Dice loss averaged over all batches, L{ce} is the cross-entropy loss, L{total} is the total loss, h is the model prediction and y is the ground truth.
+where L{dc} is the Dice loss averaged over all batches, L{ce} is the cross-entropy loss, L{total} is the total loss, h is the model prediction, and y is the ground truth.

 - Batch and patch size: Classification of voxels at boundaries of irregular defects is a difficult task for the network.
-Typically, a larger training patch size means that more contextual information from surrounding voxels are incorporated when computing the weights.
+Typically, a larger training patch size means that more contextual information from surrounding voxels is incorporated when computing the weights.
 Capturing the full shape of a defect could also lead to less confusion over the boundaries.
-A larger patch size is therefore desirable in training but results in a reduction of the batch size.
-For this reason, the batch size is selected to be small.
-While batch normalization [32] is often used in CNN training to improve robustness and convergence, but, because of the smaller batch size, instance normalization [34] is used.
-Lastly, the size of kernels is calculated by limiting the total size of feature maps to the GPU memory budget. - Oversampling: Since we have less voxels of defects than voxels of background, the imbalance in training data leads to the lack of training data, thereby impacting the accuracy of segmentation.
-Oversampling resolves the issue by sampling examples containing the rarer class, in this case the defects, more often than the more dominant class.
-When sampling patches for training, we ensure that the rarer class is sampled more frequently: Patches are sampled such that at least one of the patches or one third of the patches in a batch, whichever is greater, is guaranteed to contain a randomly selected defect voxel, with the rest of the batch being randomly sampled.

-Image Augmentation: Multiple data augmentation techniques are used during training.
+A larger patch size is therefore desirable in training, but results in a reduction of the batch size.
+Hence, the batch size is selected to be small.
+While batch normalization [38] is often used in CNN training to improve robustness and convergence, but, because of the small batch size, instance normalization [40] is used.
+Finally, the size of kernels is calculated by limiting the total size of feature maps to the limited GPU memory budget. - Oversampling: Since we have less voxels of defects than voxels of background, the (class) imbalance in training data leads to the lack of training data, thereby impacting the accuracy of segmentation.
+Oversampling resolves the issue by sampling examples containing the rarer class, in this case, the defects, more often than the more dominant class.
+When sampling patches for training, we ensure that the rarer class is sampled more frequently: Patches are sampled such that at least one of the patches or one-third of the patches in a batch, whichever is greater, is guaranteed to contain a randomly selected defect voxel, with the rest of the batch being randomly sampled. - Image augmentation: Multiple data augmentation techniques are used during training.
 Images used as inputs to the network are normalized to ensure that each voxel has a similar distribution.
 This adds robustness and improves convergence during training.
 In our approach, each image is normalized by subtracting the mean and dividing by the standard deviation of voxels in that image.
 Images are randomly rotated and scaled.
 Furthermore, we add additional noise into the dataset to improve robustness.
-With a certain probability controlled by a random number generator, Gaussian noise, Gaussian blur, brightness, Gamma simulation of low resolution, contrast, augmentation and mirroring are applied.
-These augmentation techniques help the network to generalize defects with various aspect ratios, colors, and shapes.
-Details and specifics of these augmentation techniques have been described by Isensee et al. on nnU-Net [43].
+With a certain probability controlled by a random number generator, Gaussian noise, Gaussian blur, brightness, contrast, simulation of low resolution, Gamma augmentation, and mirroring are applied.
+These augmentation techniques help robustness of the network to generalize defects with varying defect geometries, such as aspect ratios, colors, and shapes.
+Details and specifics of these augmentation techniques have been described by Isensee et al. on nnU-Net [49].

-In addition to the data enhancements made above, several minor modifications to the original U-Net architecture are made.
+In addition to the data enhancements made earlier, several minor modifications to the original U-Net architecture are made.
 The ReLU activation functions are replaced with Leaky ReLU, and downsampling is implemented as strided convolution.
 Deep supervision is used in training, which adds an additional term for loss in some larger feature maps of the decoder.
-These modifications are useful design choices to facilitate training [43].
+These modifications are useful design choices to facilitate training.